Disclosures and You: What Can We Learn About a Property Before Buying It

 Transfer Disclosure Statement and various Supplements (The “TDS.”)
 The TDS is, perhaps, the most important document of the lot.
 Unless a property is being sold by a trust or estate, every owner must answer three pages of questions ranging from roof type, crime, if pets lived onsite to what type of defects exist on the premises.
 Because this document requires a seller or seller representative to sit down and answer questions affirmatively, TDS documents are more solemn.
 The hope is that sellers are following their duty to tell the truth about a property and that they are, in fact, disclosing any ‘material’ facts that could have an impact on buyers.
 You may be thinking that this standard is a bit broad and ambiguous as it could overly inclusive as easily as it can be under inclusive.

 Other Supplements.
 There are other circumstances, locales and instances where supplemental forms are required.
-San Francisco, for example, has its own form that asks questions about rental history while there’s another form for TIC properties.
+San Francisco, for example, has its own form that asks questions about rental history while there’s another form for TIC properties and, for income properties, there are forms about the tenants and their rents.

 And All That Other Stuff…